-The following measures of success will guide the Strategies identified in Section V. Since this is the first year of Watershed Coordination in the SCWP, evaluation will need to be near-term, flexible and output focused.
-Much of this first year of Watershed Coordination will be focused on learning how watershed coordination can be most impactful, developing relationships and trust with interested parties, acting as a facilitator and connector for potential project opportunities, and learning how watershed coordination can best support successful implementation of the SCWP in the ULAR.
+The following measures of success will guide the Strategies identified in Section V. Since we are still in the early implementation phase of Watershed Coordination in the SCWP, evaluation will need to be near-term, flexible and output focused.
+Much of this third year of Watershed Coordination will be focused on learning from the previous two years how watershed coordination can be most impactful, developing relationships and trust with interested parties, acting as a facilitator and connector for potential project opportunities, and learning how watershed coordination can best support successful implementation of the SCWP in the ULAR.